COVID19 Prevention Checklist Industry Guidance

 - The number of individuals that can gather in a shared space must not exceed the limit established by the Governor’s Executive Order, currently set at 50 people indoors and 100 people outdoors.

 - Further breaking a gathering up into smaller groups is encouraged to reduce potential exposure.

 - If a space cannot accommodate the gathering limit without complying with the six-foot distancing requirement, occupancy must be limited to allow for such compliance.

-- Face coverings should be worn in public settings when physical distancing is not possible.
+- Face coverings must be worn in public settings.

 - Consider designating areas of outdoor venues that provide visual cues to appropriately space seating, lawn chairs, blankets, etc. so that physical distancing may be practiced.

 - Encourage visitors to bring their own food and supplies when possible.

 - Food vendors should wear face coverings, practice hand hygiene, use barriers or tables to maintain physical distancing to the extent possible, and ensure that patrons do not crowd sales area.